cardano-foundation/CIPs/CIP-????/README.md

 This CIP aims to give guidance for future CIPs related to the ledger, making it a registered category of the CIP process[^1].
 [^1]: See [CIP-1](https://github.com/cardano-foundation/CIPs/blob/cip-cps-rework/CIP-0001/README.md#categories).
-While nothing new is added to the usual CIP process (except for a ledger registry), expectations for ledger CIPs are made explicit and some background information is provided.
+While nothing new is added to the usual CIP process, expectations for ledger CIPs are made explicit and some background information is provided.

 Many thanks to Arnaud Bailly and Michael Peyton Jones for all their help reviewing and providing